rikosintie/Ubuntu4NetworkEngineers/docs/Join-Ubuntu-24.04-desktop-to-AD.md

 #### Release and renew the lease

 Ubuntu 24.04 has transitioned a lot of networking services to networkd from network manager.
-Because of this the DHclient isn't installed.
-Run hte following command to install it and release/renew the lease:
+Because of this dhclient isn't installed.
+Run the following commands to install it and release/renew the lease:

 ```bash linenums='1'
 sudo apt install isc-dhcp-client